blebon/directChillFoam/docs/source/tutorials/Lebon2020.rst

 Pre-processing
 ==============

-The schematic for the DC casting setup of this case is as follows:
+The schematic for the case setup is as follows:

+.. _Lebon2020_BC:

 ..
 Figure:: ../images/Lebon2020_BC.png
   :width: 80%